 While we at Well Kept Wallet don’t advocate carrying monthly credit card balances, we do believe it’s important to help your child learn to navigate the world of credit and spending through financial literacy.

 A prepaid card can help him or her to do just that.
-When your child has a prepaid card or a debit card, they can spend money electronically.
+When your child has a prepaid or debit card, they can spend money electronically.

 Like it or not, the electronic world of financial management is here to stay, and prepaid cards and debit cards are part of that.